An in-depth review of TiGr lock, one of the best bike lock on the market. Check out our opinion on this titanium bicycle locks after a 25.000km test.

 Bike locks are an essential component of a bicycle, meaning that there’s a good chance your bike won’t exist without it.

 Therefore choosing the best lock for your bike is a challenge you are not allowed to give up.
-Some say to invest even 1/3 of the value of your bike in your lock, that won’t be the case if your bicycle is worth more than a thousand dollars, there are no such expansive locks (to the best of my knowledge).
+Some say to invest even 1/3 of the value of your bike in your lock, but that won’t be the case if your bicycle is worth more than a thousand dollars, there are no such expansive locks (to the best of my knowledge).
 Anyway, buying a top-notch lock will seriously relieve your worries.

 When it comes to bicycle touring some are so brave to tour without a lock, I honestly won’t advise doing so.
 It’s true that a bulky bike is harder to steal, but if someone manages the theft… well, most likely your tour is over.